 Aversions can take place when a character purposefully misses a show that he had planned to see or normally plans on seeing (perhaps as an alibi).
-Inversions take place when a character watches TV all the time, and must make appointments to do anything else
+Inversions take place when a character watches TV all the time, and must make appointments to do anything else.

 A variant of this trope is when someone is using the aforementioned alternate methods of watching a show, and has an appointment to watch the recording.
-In this case, they are vulnerable to Spoilers
+In this case, they are vulnerable to Spoilers.

 To avoid cluttering the page with personal anecdotes, please include only examples of this when used in works of media.

-- Scud The Disposable Assassin once used this to taunt Voo-Doo Ben, urging him to come out and get killed so Scud could make it home in time for Oprah.
+- Scud the Disposable Assassin once used this to taunt Voo-Doo Ben, urging him to come out and get killed so Scud could make it home in time for Oprah.

-- In ''What's Alien You?'', Dave Barry speculates that the reason so many shows are so horrifyingly bad is that aliens have "terrible taste", and are addicted to the worst Earth shows.
+- In What's Alien You?
+Dave Barry speculates that the reason so many shows are so horrifyingly bad is that aliens have "terrible taste", and are addicted to the worst Earth shows.
 They may threaten to blow up the planet if they don't get their schlock on time.

 This is why you and all your friends think television is so awful.
 It isn't designed to please you: it's designed to please creatures from another galaxy.
 You know the Wisk commercial, the one with the ring around the collar, the one so spectacularly stupid that it makes you wonder why anybody would dream of buying the product?
 Well, the aliens love that commercial.
 We all owe a great debt of gratitude to the people who make Wisk.
 They have not sold a single bottle of Wisk in 14 years, but they have saved the Earth.

 - On The Big Bang Theory, a flashback to Leonard moving into the apartment showed that Sheldon put this into the roommate agreement.

 - Dharma & Greg took advantage of the fact that everyone in the city would be watching the Seinfeld finale to have sex in public without getting caught.